8 Data-Backed Tips to Improve Your Email Marketing Strategy

 - Maintain proper IP allocation

-- Review and authenticate your email list every month
+- Review and authenticate your email list every month by verifying email addresses on it

 5. Use insights to improve your email marketing strategy